-- The site is a future 6 km riser site (NanTroSEIZE Stage 3), and obtaining geologic and geotechnical information from the shallow part of the accretionary prism and the overlying sedimentary sequences fits the primary expedition goal of "riser pilot" study. - Paleostress reconstruction in the forearc basin and comparison with results from Site C0001 aid our understanding of the changes of stress fields associated with the splay fault system. - A complete data set of LWD data to 1400 m CSF were taken during Expedition 314 that enables core-log (and seismic) integration and provides more useful information than that gained by coring only. - Sedimentation history of the forearc basin is key information for elucidating the relationships between the accretionary prism growth and the evolution of the splay fault system.
+- The site is a future 6 km riser site, and obtaining geologic and geotechnical information from the shallow part of the accretionary prism and the overlying sedimentary sequences fits the primary expedition goal of "riser pilot" study. - Paleostress reconstruction in the forearc basin and comparison with results from Site C0001 aid our understanding of the changes of stress fields associated with the splay fault system. - A complete data set of LWD data to 1400 m LSF was taken during Expedition 314 that enables core-log (and seismic) integration and provides more useful information than that gained by coring only. - Sedimentation history of the forearc basin is key information for elucidating the relationships between accretionary prism growth and the evolution of the splay fault system.

-We did not have enough time for coring of entire intervals to TD at Site C0002.
+We did not have enough time to core the entire interval to TD at Site C0002.
 Because our primary target was the shallow portion of the accretionary prism and the boundary to its overlying forearc basin, we started coring at 475 m CSF in order to reach TD within the expedition schedule.
 As was expected from LWD results, we encountered many thick sand layers in the forearc basin sequences.
 However, their actual occurrence was far less than expected from LWD data.
 The poor RCB core recovery rate (average = 35%) suggests selective omission of loose sand layers.
 Coring was successfully conducted through the unconformity between the forearc basin sequence and the accretionary prism at ~920 m CSF and continued to 1057 m CSF.
-Depositional ages were considerably well determined by micropaleontological and paleomagnetic investigations.
+Depositional ages were well determined by micropaleontological and paleomagnetic investigations.

 We had to stop coring in Hole C0002B at 1057 m CSF because of bad borehole conditions.
-As there were still several days remaining, we determined to conduct further coring in the shallow part of the forearc basin.
+As there were still several days remaining, we decided to conduct further coring in the shallow part of the forearc basin.
 Our main purpose was a geotechnical assessment of the riser tophole section to 70 mbsf.
-Coring and downhole temperature measurement were conducted in Hole C0002D to 204 m CSF.
+Coring and in situ temperature measurement were conducted in Hole C0002D to 204 m CSF.
 Before drilling Hole C0002D, a short (13.77 m) hole (C0002C) was cored.
-Two cores, mainly dedicated to fluid geochemistry and microbiology, were cut just beneath the seafloor to compensate dense whole-round sampling from Hole C0002D.
-Cores from Holes C0002C and C0002D were stored in the cold reefer without splitting after nondestructive wholeround measurements and sampling.
+Dense whole-round sampling for fluid geochemistry and microbiology were taken from the uppermost sections of Hole C0002D.
+Cores from Holes C0002C and C0002D were stored in the cold reefer without splitting after nondestructive whole-round measurements and sampling.